2005 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 2005 Sacagawea Dollar Error List

 The 2005 Sacagawea Dollar represents a unique chapter in modern U.S. coinage.
-While the Mint transitioned to collector-focused production by this year, several striking errors still escaped quality control.
+Despite collector-focused production, several striking errors still escaped quality control.
 These manufacturing anomalies transform ordinary golden dollars into valuable numismatic treasures.

 1. Die Break Errors

 Die break errors appear as raised lines or bumps on the coin’s surface.
-These occur when a portion of the die cracks under repeated striking pressure.
-Metal flows into the crack during striking, creating distinctive raised marks on finished coins.
+They occur when a portion of the die cracks under repeated striking pressure, and metal flows into the crack during each subsequent strike, creating distinctive raised marks on finished coins.

 The 2005-D Sacagawea frequently shows die breaks across the eagle’s chest on the reverse.
-These breaks appear as raised lines cutting through the design.
-Some examples display multiple connected breaks forming complex patterns.
+These appear as raised lines cutting through the feather detail — sometimes forming complex, connected patterns as the break worsens over time.

-Coins with significant die breaks in mint state command premiums.
-Minor breaks may add 50-200% value over face value.
-Dramatic, well-centered breaks on high-grade specimens can reach several hundred dollars depending on visibility and condition.
+Identify die breaks with strong magnification and proper lighting: they appear raised above the surface, never incused (pushed in).
+Minor breaks may add 50–200% value over face value; dramatic, well-centered breaks on high-grade specimens can reach several hundred dollars.

 2. Off-Center Strike Errors